dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 > Crossplane was accepted to CNCF on June 23, 2020, and is at the Incubating project maturity level. [[source](https://www.cncf.io/projects/crossplane/)]

 **Google Cloud Platform**
-GCP was chosen as the main provider for cloud-hosted Kubernetes clusters because it is less complex to use than AWS but advanced and mature enough to work well with crossplane.
+GCP was chosen as the main provider for cloud-hosted Kubernetes clusters because it is less complex to use than AWS but advanced and mature enough to work well with Crossplane.
 Another choice would be DigitalOcean, but I experienced some issues with using Crossplane with DigitalOcean (also described in the _limitation_ section).
 I didn't experiment with Microsoft Azure since I had no prior experience working with them as a cloud provider.
 Both AWS and Azure would be a potential alternatives to GCP in this implementation.

 **Kind**
-kind is used for running the Kubernetes cluster locally.
+Kind is used for running the Kubernetes cluster locally.
 When developing and experimenting with this setup, it can be beneficial to run the setup locally because it can take a long time to provision clusters on cloud providers (e.g., it often takes 10 minutes on GCP).
 There are many different tools for running Kubernetes locally, and many of them would probably work for this implementation, but the choice ended with Kind because it is easy to set up and simple to use.
 Other alternatives could be _MicroK8s_ or _Docker Desktop_.

 **Gum**
 Gum is a simple command line tool for making interactive scripts.
 When you want to start any type of custom-made system from a terminal, it usually involves creating multiple scripts for doing some of the initial bootstrapping.
 Gum was chosen as a simple tool for interactively picking a configuration on runtime instead of having to remember command parameters or creating static config-script.

 **Helm and Kustomize**
 Helm and Kustomize are used to template and install Kubernetes resources.
 Helm is a package manager for Kubernetes.
 ArgoCd installs external packages (like Crossplane) using Helm.
 Kustomize is used for handling templating of my own Kubernetes manifests.
-One could choose not to use kustomize and instead put everything into helm charts as an alternative to this implementation.
+One could choose not to use Kustomize and instead put everything into Helm charts as an alternative to this implementation.

 ## 7.2.
 Managing internal state

 <!-- intro -->
-Everything deployed to the clusters is declared in YAML, checked into git, and read by ArgoCD.
+Everything deployed to the clusters are declared in YAML, checked into git, and read by ArgoCD.

 <!-- one or more clusters -->
 ArgoCD can either be installed on each cluster individually (only controlling the local state) or on a shared cluster which then handles the deployment to multiple clusters.

 Installing ArgoCD on each cluster means there is no shared interface of all the infrastructure running across clusters.
 You would have to have multiple endpoints and multiple argo-profiles/-credentials for each argo instance running in each cluster, which may not be desirable if you run infrastructure on a large scale.
-Furthermore, it also consumes more resources to run all ArgoCDs components on each cluster (vs. only it on a single cluster), which may be a consideration if your company's budget is tight.
+Furthermore, it also consumes more resources to run all ArgoCDs components on each cluster (vs. only on a single cluster), which may be a consideration if your company's budget is tight.

 For this implementation, a single instance of ArgoCD will run on the `core-cluster` and deploy and manage all the Kubernetes Object running in both the core cluster and the app clusters.